lrlna/smol-zines/README.md

 ## SKETCHIN'

 Oh hai, thanks for checkin' in.
 This repo has all them cool sketchnotes (or the ones that turned out nice) that I've been putting together.

 There are currently only [guides](https://github.com/lrlna/sketchin/tree/master/guides) and they will be linked up to their initial sources.
-You may eventually see conference sketchnotes as well, so be on the lookout ^_^

 Hope you enjoy! (((ೕ( ･ㅂ･ )و )))